Estimated reading time: 21 minutes

 Cut Quality Classification 1-9

-Quality classes 5-9 do not have much difference in surface roughness, it is more the conicity in the cut that differs between the different quality classes, where q=9 has totally parallel walls.
+Cut quality classes Q5-Q9 do not have much difference in surface roughness, it is more the conicity in the cut that differs between the different quality classes, where q=9 has totally parallel walls.

-The cutting speed for quality class 9 is only 10% of the cutting speed for quality class 1.
+The cutting speed for quality class Q9 is only 10% of the cutting speed for Q1.
 For an economical cutting, you should not choose a higher quality class than needed.

 A 3-axis waterjet is a high pressure waterjet machine with a motion controlled cutting head that allows the machine to operate on 3 axis, in X, Y and Z direction.
 It is used for cutting 2 dimensional parts.
 Depending on programming it is possible to follow a contour also in Z direction.